michaelroycummings/Lyft-Rideshare-AB-Testing/readme.md

 ### 2e) Screening / Filtering
 ---

 Screening is when a criteria is set on the units that are included in the study.
 This criteria can be a decision boundaries on invariant metrics.
-For example, a restaurant testing lighting features may want to focus on how their highest paying customers are effected by the changes.
+For example, a restaurant testing lighting features may want to focus on how their highest paying customers are affected by the changes.
 They could do this by filtering for frequent customers over 30 years old.

 As well, the criteria can be an action that users take during the study.
 For example, a website may be optimizing display features and want to test the display changes only on customers that have already added an item to their online basket.